louiseaubet/Project-Air-Pollution/README.md

 ### Project Status

-The project was submitted on the ... , as a semester project at EPFL
+The project was submitted on the 12th of Januray 2021, as a semester project at EPFL.